 Manure Application Following Silage

 Agronomic rates consider what future crops will need.
 They are generally based on one nutrient.
-That may mean some of the other nutrients will be in excess of crop needs and others will leave the crop deficient if not supplemented with additional fertilizer.
+That may mean some of the other nutrients will be applied in excess of crop needs and others will leave the crop deficient if not supplemented with other fertilizer.
+Your optimum rate may be an agronomic rate, but it may be somewhere in between the two most common:

 Nitrogen based rates

 A nitrogen-based (n-based) rate considers how much nitrogen will be needed for the next season’s crop.
-For example, if a field is to be planted to corn, the n-based rate would utilize available manure nitrogen to meet all the needs of the corn to be grown next year.
-For most manures, a n-based rate is the heaviest rate than can be applied to a field.
+For example, if a field is to be planted to corn in the spring, the n-based rate would utilize available manure nitrogen to meet all the needs of the corn to be grown next year.
+Because nitrogen is likely to be lost to leaching if over-applied, a n-based rate is the heaviest rate that can be applied to a field.
 In many cases, a n-based rate will far exceed nutrient needs for nutrients other than nitrogen.

 Phosphorus based rates

-Occasionally a farmer may choose to use a phosphorus-based (p-based) rate.
+Occasionally someone may choose to use a phosphorus-based (p-based) rate.
 A p-based rate requires more land to utilize the same amount of manure as an n-based rate.
 This is especially true with beef manure and when distillers grains are fed because the ratio of phosphorus to nitrogen in the manure is much higher.
-Because phosphorus is not likely to be leached into the soil or groundwater, a p-based rate usually accounts for multiple (4-5) years of phosphorus need.
+Because phosphorus is not likely to be leached into the soil or groundwater, a p-based rate may account for multiple (4-5) years of phosphorus need.
+This is particularly common if the risk of erosion and runoff are low.
 For example, if you were applying to a field with a corn and soybean rotation, you might apply based on the P needs for the next 4 years of crops (2 years of corn and 2 years of soybean).

-In many cases, farmers will choose a rate somewhere between n-based and p-based.
-It will often meet phosphorus needs for a couple of years, but not enough to meet nitrogen needs.
+In many cases, a person will choose a rate somewhere between n-based and p-based.
+That rate will often meet phosphorus needs for a couple of years, but is not sufficient to meet nitrogen needs.
 It allows for nitrogen to be applied later in the season, closer to when the crop needs it.
 This method capitalizes on the complementary benefits of manure and commercial fertilizer and minimizes loss of nitrogen from leaching.
 Additionally, it allows for manure to be applied on more acres, thus gaining the benefits of manure other than nutrient value on more fields.

 Knowing how much is being applied